Skip to content

 [December 2020]

 Victory for Cambridgeshire Ramblers as five level crossings are saved.
 Cambridgeshire Ramblers are celebrating after saving five important level crossing public rights of way from closure.
 A public inquiry has found in favour of keeping a number of the routes open after members of the public and organisations – including the Ramblers and Cambridgeshire County Council – objected to the closures.
 Jill Tuffnell, Secretary of Cambridge Ramblers, was delighted with the decision and said: “Common sense has prevailed, and the Secretary of State has appreciated the value of the path network both for everyday journeys and for recreational and health use.”
-For more information see the Press Release here and the Ramblers’ News page here.
+For more information see the Press Release here.

 [17/11/20]